 The Entrepreneur Residence Category enables migrants to be granted residence if they have established a high growth and innovative business with export potential in New Zealand.
 There are two ways of qualifying for residence under the Entrepreneur Residence Category: the 2 year option and the 6 month option.

-If you have successfully established or purchased a business in New Zealand, you have been 'self-employed' in that business for at least two years, and your business has benefited New Zealand significantly, you may be eligible for residence in New Zealand under the Entrepreneur Category.
+If you have successfully established or purchased a business in New Zealand, you have been self-employed in that business for at least two years, and your business has benefited New Zealand significantly, you may be eligible for residence in New Zealand under the Entrepreneur Residence Category.

-The Entrepreneur Plus Category provides a faster track to residence because you are not required to operate a business for a minimum period of time before applying.
-As well as meeting general health and character requirements, to gain residence under this category, you must:
+This option provides a faster track to residence for applicants who have been running a high value business for at least six months.
+As well as meeting general health and character and English language requirements, to gain residence under this category, you must:

 Office and fees finder